 6. There are times, due to a lack of liquidity, or excessive volatility, when you should not trade at all.

 7. Trading systems that work in an up market may not work in a down market.

-8. There are at least three types of markets like up-trending, trading range, and down-trending, and it may be best if you have a different trading strategy for each market trend.
+8. There are at least 3-types of markets; i.e. up-trending, trading range and down-trending.
+It may be best if you have a different trading strategy for each market trend.

 9. Up market and down market patterns are always there, and it is only that one is always more dominant.
 Select trades that move along with the trend.

 10. A buy signal that fails is really just a sell signal.
 A sell signal that fails is a buy signal.

 11. It's always easier to enter a losing trade.